travelmarx/spotifyplaylistpython/README.md

 cd <this-repo-name>
 ```

-Optionally, [fork](https://docs.github.com/get-started/quickstart/fork-a-repo) the repo to your own GitHub account and clone that repo.
+You can [fork](https://docs.github.com/get-started/quickstart/fork-a-repo) the repo to your own GitHub account and clone that repo.
+Or, you can just download the code directly as a zip.

 **Step 2.** Create environment variables you'll use in subsequent commands.